jpush/aurora-imui/docs/iOS/IMUIMessageCollectionView_usage.md

 ```

 ### Manual
-Copy `IMUI` folder to your project.
+Copy `IMUICommon`  and `IMUIMessageCollectionView` folder to your project.
 That's it.

 >**Note:** Make sure that `Info.plist` include camera, Microphone, Photo Library permission.

 ## Usage
-To use IMUIMessageCollectionView only need three simple steps, or you can check out our [sample project](https://github.com/jpush/imui/tree/master/iOS/IMUIChat) to try it yourself.
+To use IMUIMessageCollectionView only need three simple steps, or you can check out our [sample project](./../../iOS/sample) to try it yourself.
 - **Step one:** drag a view to your UIViewController (storyboard or xib), and adjust class to `IMUIMessageCollectionView`.

 - **Step two:** implement `IMUIMessageMessageCollectionViewDelegate`.